rach7777/monax-may/_includes/home-content/home-block1-smarterworld.md

 A smarter world demands less data hoarding and more data utility.
 It operates itself to increase profitability.
 It evolves to self-manage complexity.
 And it needs to be better than what already exists.

 #### Eris Industries builds this architecture.
-And with our platform, so can you.
+With our platform, so can you.